Iraqi dinar: History

 The Iraqi dinar entered circulation on 1 April 1932, replacing the Indian rupee, which had been the official currency since the British occupation of the country in World War I, at a rate of 1 dinar = 11 rupees.
-The dinar was pegged at par with sterling until 1959 when, without changing its value, the peg was switched to the United States dollar at the rate of ID 1 = US$2.80.
+The dinar was pegged at par with sterling until 1959 when, without changing its value, the peg was switched to the United States dollar at the rate of IQD 1 = US$2.80.
 By not following the US devaluations in 1971 and 1973, the official rate rose to US$3.3778, before a 5% devaluation reduced its rate to US$3.2169, a rate which remained until the Gulf War in 1990, although in late 1989 the black market rate was reported at five to six times higher than the official rate.

 Post-1990 developments

-After the Gulf War in 1990, due to UN sanctions, Iraq was no longer able to place orders with De La Rue for further issues of the previously high quality notes, so new notes were produced.
-The pre-1990 notes became known as the “Swiss dinars” while the new dinar notes were called “Saddam dinars”.
+After the Gulf War in 1990, due to UN sanctions, Iraq was no longer able to place orders with the British security printing firm De La Rue for further issues of the previously high quality notes, so new notes were produced.
+The pre-1990 notes became known as Swiss dinars while the new dinar notes were called Saddam dinars.
 Due to United States and the international sanctions on Iraq along with excessive government printing, the Saddam dinar currency devalued quickly.
-By late 1995, US$1 was valued at ID 3,000 on the black market.
+By late 1995, US$1 was valued at 3,000 Saddam dinars on the black market.

-Swiss dinars notes continued to circulate in the politically isolated Kurdish regions of Iraq.
-The Kurdish government refused to accept the low quality Saddam dinar notes (which were issued in huge amounts).
+During the Iraqi no-fly zones conflict, Swiss dinars notes continued to circulate in the then politically isolated Kurdish-populated northern Iraq.
+The northern Iraqi Kurdistan government that was created as a result, refused to accept the inflated Saddam dinar notes (which were issued in huge amounts).
 Since the supply of Saddam dinar notes increased while the supply of Swiss dinar notes remained stable (even decreased because of notes taken out of circulation), the Swiss dinar notes appreciated against the Saddam dinar note.
-By having its own stable currency, the northern part of Iraq effectively evaded inflation, which ran rampant throughout the rest of the country.
+By having its own stable supply of the Swiss Iraqi dinars, the politically isolated region effectively evaded inflation, which ran rampant throughout the rest of the country.

 After Saddam Hussein was deposed in the 2003 invasion of Iraq, the Iraqi Governing Council and the Office for Reconstruction and Humanitarian Assistance printed more Saddam dinar notes as a stopgap measure to maintain the money supply until a new currency could be introduced.